I am a clinical psychologist in private practice in the Dartmouth College and Upper Valley region of Vermont and New

 My work promotes personal transformation and growth, increased self-knowledge and awareness, and a deeper capacity for connection.

 Having been trained in a broad range of effective therapeutic styles, I am able to offer patients the therapeutic environment best suited for them and their issues, often weaving together several approaches.
 The goal of our therapy is relief, with increased self-awareness and improved skills for coping with life’s difficulties, which can be achieved through many avenues.
 We will work together to confirm which components of therapy are a good fit for you, and we will check in from time to time to discuss how therapy is working.
 Some preferred approaches are Psychodynamic Therapy, Mindfulness Training, Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Interpersonal Psychotherapy.

-I work with both men and women, older adolescents, young adults, adults, and older adults.
+I work with adults, young adults, older adolescents, and older adults.
 I do both individual and couples therapy, and I do family therapy with the families of my patients with eating disorders.
 I work extensively with college and graduate students (my office is 15-20 minutes by car from Dartmouth College).

 I specialize in working with body dissatisfaction, extrication from diet culture, chronic dieting, body liberation, overeating, and eating disorders, and I am a Health at Every Size, intuitive eating, and mindfulness practitioner.
 I also provide consultation and support for parents of an eating disordered child in treatment elsewhere.